 With its headquarters in Haikou, Hainan is one of the big five airlines in China – it also happens to be privately owned.
 The airline operates over 500 routes from Hainan, plus various special charter services.
-Hainan’s main base is at Haikou Meilan International airport (HAK), but it also has hubs at Beijing Capital International airport (PEK) and Xi’an Xianyang International airport (XIY).
+Hainan’s main base is at Haikou Meilan International airport (HAK), with a major hub at Beijing Capital International (PEK), where it ranks second in the number of intercontinental routes.
+They operate from Beijing Capital International (PEK) as a major hub, with Xi’an Xianyang International (XIY) as a key destination in their network.

-When I was based in Hong Kong for a while, I used Hainan Airlines a lot to get around China, as they had the best routes to cities across the country.
-From the US I have also flown their business class frequently to Beijing, as I love the ‘Dream Feather’ cabin on their Boeing Dreamliner – designed by UK design firm Priestman Goode – with its soft lighting and extra space.
+When I was based in Hong Kong for a while, I used Hainan Airlines a lot to get around China, as they had great routes to cities across the country.
+From the US I have also flown their business class frequently to Beijing, as I love the “Dream Feather” cabin on their Boeing Dreamliner, designed by UK design firm Priestman Goode, with its soft lighting and extra space.
 Here’s everything you need to know about flying with Hainan Airlines.

 Check-in

-Many cities support a mobile digital boarding pass, but others require a physical, printed out copy of the boarding pass.
-It’s always worth double checking online before traveling to make sure you arrive prepared.
+Many cities support a mobile digital boarding pass through Hainan’s “paperless travel” service, including Beijing (PEK), Haikou (HAK), Changsha (CSX), Guangzhou (CAN), Xi’an (XIY), Chengdu (CTU), Kunming (KMG), Taipei Taoyuan (TPE), and Tokyo Haneda (HND), but others require a printed copy.
+It’s always worth double-checking online before traveling to make sure you arrive prepared.
 In my experience, these rules are often different when you least expect it, so when traveling around smaller cities in China I take a paper copy just in case.

 Also, if you’re traveling with an infant or need additional assistance, regardless of where you’re flying to, you’ll need to check in at the check-in desk.
-Hainan Airlines also has new self-service kiosks in Beijing (PEK), Haikou (HAK) and Shanghai (PVG), while in Haikou they also have a baggage drop-off kiosk.
+Hainan Airlines also has self-service check-in kiosks in Beijing (PEK), Haikou (HAK) and Shanghai Pudong (PVG), while in Haikou they also have self-service baggage drop-off counters at Terminal 2, specifically located at counters 03-08 in check-in area E.

 Boarding procedures

-Hainan Airlines’ boarding process is simple and easy to follow.
-They board passengers who might need extra time first (that includes anyone with disabilities or those traveling with children), and then anyone in business class or with membership to their loyalty program.
+The boarding process at Hainan Airlines is straightforward.
+They board passengers who might need extra time first (like anyone with disabilities or those traveling with children), then business class passengers and loyalty program members.
 This is followed by those in premium economy and, lastly, economy passengers.

 Meals on board